Post title or brief description

 What the Drive Teaches

 After two hours of mountain driving and ten minutes of approach, the beach can tempt you into framing the arrival as payoff.
 That is partially true but insufficient.
-The gorge, the tunnel, the small villages, the bartender in Kallistos, the mirror at the one-lane pass – these are not mere prelude.
+The gorge, the tunnel, the small villages, the bartender in Elos, the mirror at the one-lane pass – these are not mere prelude.
 They are part of the same experience.
 Elafonisi does not exist independently of the road to it.
 Whether the beach alone is worth the trip, or the drive alone, is a question that rewards reflection before departure.

 PS โ€” Planning a Vacation Soon?
 Use My Proven Booking System!